 1. Try Hulu on a Different Device

-If you have multiple devices that can play Hulu, consider attempting to use a different one.
+If you have multiple devices that can play Hulu, consider using a different one.
 For example, verify if it functions on your phone if you were initially watching it on your computer, or experiment with it on your Xbox One if you were previously viewing it on your Nintendo Switch.

 2. Restart Hulu App

-One of the simplest explanations to consider is that your Hulu application is misbehaving.
+One of the most straightforward explanations is that your Hulu application misbehaves.
 If the issue is temporary, you can close the app forcibly and restart it.

 3. Restart the Device

 If restarting the app failed to resolve the issue, restarting the entire device could help.
 This can address various problems associated with software glitches and corrupted data in the device’s memory.
-To turn off most Android devices, you can press and hold the power button for several seconds.
+You can hold the power button for several seconds to turn off most Android devices.

-You may swipe down from the top of the screen to access a shortcuts panel, where you can locate the power icon.
-For most other devices such as TVs and streaming players, unplug the device, wait for a minute, and then plug it back in.
+You may swipe down from the top of the screen to access a shortcut panel to locate the power icon.
+For most other devices, such as TVs and streaming players, unplug the device, wait for a minute, and then plug it back in.

 4. Keep Hulu App Updated